max-borisov/rails-todo-es6/README.md

-Simple ToDo lists
+Todo app
 ===

 ## Use ES6 instead of CoffeeScript

 ## Description
-Simple to-do lists app based on Rails framework.
+Todo app based on Rails framework.

 It's a demo so it does not have a registration section.

 ### Functionality